monteiro74/agp/README.md

 > [!TIP]
 > Visite regularmente a página para obter atualizações!
 Consulte a página do IBGE sobre atualizações na fonte de dados primária.

+> [!IMPORTANT]
+>Title: Population of Mato Grosso (MT) by Mesoregion, Microregion, Municipalities of 1980, 1991, 2000, 2010 and 2022.
+Description:
+Dataset containing: Evolution of the Population of Brazilian Municipalities in the State of Mato Grosso, Mesoregion and Microregion: 1980, 1991, 2000, 2010 and 2022.
+This dataset can be used in classroom/lectures of data engineering, database and programming.
+Some fields may contain empty or null values.
+This dataset is not for commercial/professional use.
+This dataset may undergo changes without prior notice.
+This dataset contains the compilation of various population data, by year, prepared by IBGE, it is a collection used for study purposes.
+Primary source: IBGE https://www.ibge.gov.br/estatisticas/sociais/populacao.html.
+Dataset is in plain text CSV format.
+External reference: https://github.com/monteiro74/agp.
+License: CC BY-NC-SA 4.0.

 ---
 ## Breve apresentação